-Just because it's not exactly tropical doesn't detract from Wales being a superb beach-holiday destination - and the melanoma risk is considerably lower here!
+Sure, the climate's not exactly tropical, but regardless of the weather's vagaries, Wales is a superb beach-holiday destination.
 The beauty of the British coast is cruelly underrated, and Wales has some of the very best bits.
-When the sun is shining the beaches fill up with kids building sandcastles and splashing about in the shallows.
-And when it's not?
-How about a bracing walk instead.
+When the sun is shining, the beaches fill up with kids building sandcastles and splashing about in the shallows.
+And when it's not, how about a bracing walk instead?
+The Wales Coast Path traces the country's entire length, so you're unlikely to run out of track.